 They filed patents in 1852 and in 1853 Lemercier established in his lithographic studio, a photographic printing house.
 His first project was to produce lithophotographic prints for sale from the negatives of Henri Le Secq created for the Missions heliographique.
 Six of the prints, prototypes of lithophotography, were published in a folio entitled Lithophotographie ou impressions obtenues sur pierre à l’aide de la photographie.

-Lithophotography was real progress and it easy to do.
-It was also less dangerous than the previous processes, and more suitable to industrial production, but because of the grainy stone, details lost their precision.
-Ultimately the process was improved by Alphonse Poitevin in 1855.
+Lithophotography was first practical photomechanical process and suitable to industrial production, but because of the grainy stone, details lost their precision.
+The process was short lived, ultimately improved by Alphonse Poitevin in 1855.

 Borcoman, James.
 19th-century French Photographs.
 Ottawa: National Gallery of Canada, 2010. fig. 35.1